httl-lang/HTTL/packages/httl-cli/README.md

-# HTTL v0.1.7
+# HTTL CLI

-## HTTP Client for the Terminal

-HTTL is a powerful and flexible HTTP client designed for the command line.
+HTTL CLI is a powerful and flexible HTTP client designed for the command line.
 It leverages the HTTL engine to provide a simple yet robust way to make HTTP requests from the terminal.

 [Learn more at httl.dev](https://httl.dev)